ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* improve search for EMS+ and EMS 2.0 entities (switchTimes & holidayModes) with raw telegrams
+* support different thermostat id's
+* change ems-esp warning messages to info on start-up for 3.7 dev versions

 ### 4.2.0 (2024-06-11)
 * ems-esp: process double entity names between boiler and thermostat for dhw
 * ems-esp: add original device name to iobroker object name when km200-structure is selected